Pomona-ITS/HPC-Tech-Tutorials/discovery/business/README.md

 An Actuarial Programming Language for Life Insurance and Pensions
-David R. Christiansen1, Klaus Grue2, Henning Niss2,
-Peter Sestoft1, and Kristjan S. Sigtryggsson2
-1IT University of Copenhagen, Denmark
+IT University of Copenhagen, Denmark
-2Edlund A/S, Denmark

 October 3, 2013